rhoconlinux/Stata-12-in-Sublime-3-under-Ubuntu/README.md

 3) we need symbolic links for xstata and stata commands, so they will be able to run at the system level.
 To do so, run in a terminal
 <code>sudo ln -s /usr/local/stata12/xstata /usr/local/bin/xstata && sudo ln -s /usr/local/stata12/stata /usr/local/bin/stata</code>

-4) You need to download this in order to see stata code under Sublime: https://github.com/rpowers/sublime_stata
+4) You need to download and install this in order to see stata code under Sublime: https://github.com/rpowers/sublime_stata

 The tweek